The ‘I’s and ‘we’s’ of letter-writing

 6. Many images – photographs, portraits, sketches, engravings – exist of Robert Moffat, a good few of them glamorised and indeed heroicized.
 The photographs and portraits come from mainly the later years of Moffat’s fame.

-8. The Moffat house, the Homestead, is one of the many buildings on the Station which are still there and well cared for.
-The population of people living on the Station and the area around it grew, so that it formed a hub.
+8. The Moffat house, the Homestead, is one of the buildings on the Kuruman Station which are still there and well cared for.
+The population of people ‘back then’ who lived on the Station and the area around it grew, so that it formed a hub.

-9. Entering the Mission grounds on a dirt road, now passable only by those on foot, a sign in the distance confidently announces that this is ‘missionary road to the interior’.
-It sweeps past the Mission buildings and onwards.
+9. Entering the Mission grounds now on a dirt road, passable only by those on foot, a sign in the distance confidently announces that this is ‘missionary road to the interior’.
+The road sweeps past the Mission buildings and onwards.
 It was a road that increasing numbers of people travelled on, missionaries, but also traders, farmers and other trekkers.

 10. A sizeable population lived on or in the vicinity of the Mission Station; it acted as a hub for the region; it was a focal point for other mission stations and personnel; its dirt road was cleared, well marked and relatively easily travelled and travellers were a common sight.
 Letters flowed, initially delivered or collected via these people passing through who took them to towns where postal services operated from, then later by a more formalised postal service.